ajs-xmr/XMRpos/README.md

 2. Tap on MoneroPay
 3. Change the MoneroPay address to the one you want to use.

+If your device has a printer you have to configure it like this:
+1. Tap on settings icon on the top right corner
+2. Tap on printer settings
+3. Select the printer connection that your printer uses (NOTE: only Bluetooth is tested right now)
+4. Adjust the printer parameters if necessary

 ## Taking payments
 The payment flow is a 3 step process.
 1. Enter the amount in the `primaryFiatCurrency` and press the green button